It’s pollen season and our eye doctors in Chesapeake would like to update you on Ocular Allergies, aka, eye allergies.

 - Over-the-counter antihistamine pills and eye drops are often used for short-term treatment of eye allergy symptoms.
 However, prolonged use of some eye drops may actually make your symptoms worse.

-If you have any questions about spring pollen and eye allergies, please contact us at (757) 966-2206.
+If you have any questions about spring pollen and eye allergies, please contact our eye doctors in Chesapeake at (757) 966-2206.

-Since 2010, our eye doctors have provided families in Virginia Beach, Norfolk, and Chesapeake with the best eye care possible.
-Our optometrist and staff are rooted in the philosophy of good old fashioned honesty and customer service – and our patients appreciate that.
-Our eye doctors and staff provide help with eye allergies, contact lenses, eye exams, eye glasses, and more.
+Since 2010, our eye doctors in Chesapeake have provided families with the best eye care possible.
+Our eye clinic is rooted in the philosophy of good old fashioned honesty and customer service – and our patients appreciate that.
+Our eye doctors and staff can provide a comprehensive eye examination, vision therapy, eye exams, glasses, contacts, co-management of surgical patients, and more.